ietf-wg-asdf/SDF/sdf.md

    `unit` quality, in favor of simply notating the unit name (e.g., `kg` instead of `urn:ietf:params:unit:kg`).

-2. these qualities were included in SDF draft 1.0, but were not fully defined; they are not included in base SDF.
-Extensions might define qualities to express scaling that are more aligned with the processes that combine ecosystem and instance specific information with an SDF model.

-3. The `contentFormat` quality follows the Content-Format-Spec as defined in
+2. The `contentFormat` quality follows the Content-Format-Spec as defined in
    {{Section 6 of RFC9193}}, allowing for expressing both numeric and string based Content-Formats.